cohesity/cohesity-ansible-role/docs/tasks/restore_vm.md

 ## Synopsis
 [top](#task-cohesity-virtual-machine-restore-operation)

-Use this task to perform a Cohesity Restore operation
+Use this task to perform a Cohesity VM restore operation.

 #### How It Works
-- The task starts by determining whether the named task exists and is not running.
+- This Ansible task starts by determining whether the named restore task exists and is not running.
-- Upon validation, the task creates a new Restore Operation (*state=present*) to recover files from the cluster.
+- Upon validation, the task creates a new restore operation to recover VMs from the cluster.

 ### Requirements
 [top](#task-cohesity-virtual-machine-restore-operation)

-* Cohesity Cluster running version 6.0 or higher
+* Cohesity DataPlatform running version 6.0 or higher
 * Ansible version 2.6 or higher
   * The [Ansible Control Machine](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#control-machine-requirements) must be a system running one of the following UNIX operating systems: Linux (Red Hat, Debian, CentOS), macOS, or any of the BSDs.
 Windows is not supported for the Control Machine.
 * Python version 2.6 or higher